Acireale: History

+Demographics

+As of 2025, the municipality has a population of 50,579, of whom 48.7% are male and 51.3% are female.
+Minors make up 15.2% of the population, and pensioners make up 23.7%, compared to the Italian average of 14.9% minors and 24.7% pensioners.

 Education

 The city had grown in the second half of the 19th century as a "City of Studies" because there was a heritage of several boarding schools and institutions of higher education that today can be considered lost in the absence of a university campus.
 In Acireale there are several Secondary schools, public and private, divided between high schools, technical and professional institutes, which are also largely frequented by students from neighboring municipalities.